 Imagine a new way to learn, with a new space for learning in our schools.
 Inside, find team-rooms instead of classrooms.
 Outside, you will find real-world problems like safe drinking water.

 There’s a poem many of us studied in school called “The Rime of the Ancient Mariner,” with a famous line: “Water, water everywhere, and not a drop to drink.”
 No, it’s not that bad yet, but most of the water in the world right now is undrinkable.
 The oceans are too salty, and much of what used to be fresh water is often polluted.

-There are some affordable solutions for water purification and RE@L will report on these in future blogs.
+There are some very affordable solutions for water purification and RE@L will report on these in future blogs.
 Right now, we need to teach students real-world skills in how to find water pure enough to drink.
-So, imagine instead a totally new learning space.
-A Team Room, not a Classroom, where learners form teams and work together to solve real-world problems, on their way to learning new knowledge.

 What does RE@L bring to these new “Team-Rooms” that truly helps?

 We have very good news for STEM schools!
-RE@L will be developing and releasing innovative STEM software products, near a dozen in number, from Water Quality to Dairy Farm to Table to Forensics…. to many more STEM Investigations.
-A host of new RE@L products are forthcoming, and more good ideas will soon be in the RE@L idea hopper.
+RE@L will soon be releasing innovative STEM software products, near a dozen in number, from Water Quality to Dairy Farm to Table to Forensics…. and many more.
+A host of new RE@L products are forthcoming, and more good ideas will soon be in the RE@L development hopper.

 Students today live in a world that needs new answers to these new questions.
 So, these new student learning teams must know how to find these answers.